Capitol Theatre, Shanghai: History

-Since the Capitol Theatre start showing films, it was mainly the films from the British and American films, at the same time, there are often some western musicals.
-June, 1929 the Capitol Theatre was acquired by the America business east art firm (美商远东游艺公司), film projectors were added at the same time.
-The theatre signed a contract with the America Paramount Pictures Corporation, becomes the first ever theatre fro Paramount film in Shanghai.
+The Capitol Theatre mainly ran British and American films, including some western musicals.
+In June 1929, the Capitol Theatre was acquired by the America business 'East Art Firm' (美商远东游艺公司).
+Film projectors were added at the same time.
+The theatre signed a contract with Paramount Pictures Corporation, and became the first theatre for Paramount films in Shanghai.

-At that time, Capitol Theater, The Grand Theatre, The Metropol Cinema, The Athena Cinema, Olympic, are the top tier theaters in Shanghai.
-However, movie tickets at the Capitol Theater were usually higher than the other, for example, normal Hollywood movie would cost 0.6 silver dollar (银圆), at the Capitol Theater it will cost 1 silver dollar.
-The Capitol Theater is located near the British Consulate-General in Shanghai, and around it are the dorms for the senior staff of the foreign trading companies, also the Young Men's Christian Association, these audiences usually have a higher income and better taste, this also becomes the reason why The Capitol Theater usually shows film with higher art merit and can maintain a higher ticket price than the other.
+At that time, Capitol Theater, The Grand Theatre, The Metropol Cinema, The Athena Cinema, Olympic were the top theaters in Shanghai.
+However, movie tickets at the Capitol Theater were more expensive than the others, for example, Hollywood movie tickets would generally cost 0.6 silver dollar (银圆), but 1 silver dollar at the Capitol.
+The Capitol Theater is located near the Former Consulate-General of the United Kingdom, Shanghai, the dorms for the senior staff of the foreign trading companies, and the Former Foreign YMCA Building.

-In 1933, The Capitol Theater was acquired by the Lyceum Theatre, became Lyceum second-run film screening venue.
+In 1933, The Capitol Theater was acquired by the Lyceum Theatre and became Lyceum second-run film screening venue.

-In 1941, the outbreak of the Pacific War, Capitol Theatre was forcibly take over by the Reorganized National Government of the Republic of China and renamed as The Culture Theatre.
-In 1945, the US military club stationed in Shanghai was set up at the Culture Theatre.
-In 1953, the theatre was renamed Shuguang Theatre, and gradually became a theatre specializing in News report and documentaries.
-Recently, The Capitol Building are part of The Bund and is currently undergoing renovation.
+In 1941, the outbreak of the Pacific War, Capitol Theatre was forcibly taken over by the Reorganized National Government of the Republic of China and renamed The Culture Theatre.
+In 1945, the US military club stationed in Shanghai occupied the Culture Theatre.
+In 1953, the theatre was renamed Shuguang Theatre, and gradually began specializing in News reports and documentaries.
+The Capitol Building is part of The Bund was renovated in 2009.

 Architecture

-The Capitol Building, designed by the Hungarian architect Charles Henry Gonda, the building covers and area of 923 square meters, and the total building are 7129 square meters.
-The main section of the building are 8 floors high, and some areas are 6 floors high.
-The Capitol Building is constructed of reinforced concrete with a fan shape floor plan and a tower on the top, the overall style of The Capitol Building is Art Deco.
-The Capitol Theatre are the bottom two floor of the building, overall with 730 available seats with private box along two sides of the theatre.
+The Capitol Building was designed by Hungarian architect Charles Henry Gonda.
+The building covers and area of 923 square meters.
+The total floor space is 7129 square meters.
+The main section of the building is 8 floors high, and some areas are 6 floors high.
+The Capitol Building is constructed of reinforced concrete with a fan-shaped floor plan and a tower.
+The overall style is Art Deco.
+The Capitol Theatre is at the bottom two floors of the building, with 730 available seats with private boxes along two sides.